TheThingsNetwork/lorawan-stack/doc/content/getting-started/migrating-from-networks/device-json.md

 ---
-title: "Migrating devices from third party LoRaWAN networks"
+title: "Create Device.json"
 description: ""
 weight: 10
 ---

-This guide documents the process of migrating end devices from third party LoRAWAN networks to {{% tts %}}.

-Migrate devices without the need for a rejoin.
+{{% tts %}} allows you to import devices from other networks using a JSON file describing those devices.
+Devices imoported this way can be migrated without the need for a rejoin.

-## Create a devices.json file

-Required fields when importing devices
+## Required Fields in `devices.json`

 - [device_id]({{< ref "reference/glossary#device-id" >}})
 - [application_id]({{< ref "reference/glossary#application-id" >}})
 - [dev_eui]({{< ref "reference/glossary#deveui" >}})